eccelerators/SimStm/src/rst/GenerateJUnitTestResults.rst

 TestMains launch the TestSuites.
 They can also provide a user interface for better readability.

-TestLabs are for experimenting with specific test cases.
+TestLabs are meant for experimenting with specific test cases.